Refinitiv/efx-grid/book/en/extensions/tr-grid-row-grouping.md

 #### Example custom style in group header rows
 In the example below, we demonstrate how to customize the style of group header rows.
 With this customization, you can add elements to the group header rows and include additional information from your side.

+If you want to use the `predefinedColors` option and specify a `groupId` using the `groupColors` property, there are certain limitations to be aware of.
+Specifically, you need to be aware of the group ID, as you've already set the `groupColor` within the grid configuration.
+This implies that you won't be able to alter the `groupColors` during runtime.

+However, if your intention is to modify individual groups during runtime, you can achieve this by using the `setGroupColor` method.
+By providing the group ID and the color as arguments to this method to change the tag colors.
+If you want to add a new group to the grid and set its color using this API, we recommend listening for the `groupAdded` event and use `setGroupColor` method to set group color when the group is added as show you in example below.

 ```live
 <style>
 	hr {